S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-driver">Driver</dt>
-<dd>A person’s or a group's motive for responding to a specific situation.</dd>
+<dd>A person's or a group's motive for responding to a specific situation.</dd>

 <dt id="entry-effectiveness">Effectiveness (principle)</dt>
-<dd><strong>Devote time only to what brings you closer towards achieving your organization’s overall objectives</strong>, so that you can make the best use of your limited time, energy and resources.</dd>
+<dd><strong>Devote time only to what brings you closer towards achieving your organization's overall objectives</strong>, so that you can make the best use of your limited time, energy and resources.</dd>

 <dt id="entry-empiricism">Empiricism (principle)</dt>